Shlok-21/Skin-Disease-Prediction-with-CNN/README.md

 </div>

 ### Study
-Used kerastuner for hyperparameter tuning the CNN Experimented with Flask framework to create web pages
+Used kerastuner for hyperparameter tuning the CNN <br>
+Experimented with Flask framework to create web pages